Manage Shifts

 • Following that, you can leave the shift as an open shift.
 If you leave the shift open, it indicates that you are not yet ready to assign an employee to the shift or nobody has taken up the shift till now.

-However, you can already assign this shift to an employee.
+Alternatively, you can already assign a shift to an employee.
 If you do so, Kenjo will save you time by showing you the employees that match your shift requirements.
 Based on the repeating days, role and location that you selected, the shift planning tool gives you a recommendation on who could be the right fit for the shift.
+You just have to follow all the steps of the open shift and additionally the following steps:

 • Click on the drop-down menu and see the list of the employees that match your requirements for the shift.
 The employee information that matches is shown with highlighted tags